Girl on Fire (song): Cover versions

-On September 2012, Misha B covered the track.
+In September 2012, Misha B covered the track.
 One critic described the acoustic cover as that "awkward moment when someone sings your new song better than you".
-American drag queens Willam Belli, Detox and Vicky Vox released a parody of the song, titled "Boy Is a Bottom" on January 26, 2013.
-Willam Belli later on released a Spanish version of "Boy Is a Bottom", called "Es Una Pasiva", on January 13, 2015.
+American drag queens Willam Belli, Detox and Vicky Vox released a parody of the song titled "Boy Is a Bottom" on January 26, 2013.
+Willam Belli later on released a Spanish version of "Boy Is a Bottom" called "Es Una Pasiva" on January 13, 2015.

+In 2021, Halsey covered the track for the 2021 film Sing 2, in which she voices Porsha.

 Use in media

-In March 2023, Lloyds Bank began airing a television commercial, in the United Kingdom, that heavily used "Girl on Fire" as the advert's soundtrack.
-The song saw increased popularity in that country, and, on 17 March 2023, "Girl on Fire" charted at number 19 on the UK Singles Downloads Chart.
+In March 2023, Lloyds Bank began airing a television commercial in the United Kingdom which heavily used "Girl on Fire" as the advert's soundtrack.
+The song saw increased popularity in that country, and, on 24 March 2023, "Girl on Fire" peaked at number 14 on the UK Singles Downloads Chart.

+The song was heard in the Grand Final of the first series of the BBC Reboot of Gladiators when Marie-Louise Nicholson won the Eliminator.